-Secured Socket Layer (SSL) is the cryptography protocol to provide message security over the internet.
+Secured Socket Layer (SSL) is the cryptography protocol to provide message security over the Internet.
 It works on the notion of Private and Public keys and messages are encrypted before sending it over the network.

 Copy$ keytool -genkey -alias tomcat -keyalg RSA -keystore mycertificate.cert Enter keystore password: Re-enter new password: What is your first and last name?
 [Unknown]: Pankaj Kumar What is the name of your organizational unit?
 [Unknown]: Dev What is the name of your organization?
 [Unknown]: JournalDev What is the name of your City or Locality?
 [Unknown]: Bangalore What is the name of your State or Province?
 [Unknown]: Karnataka What is the two-letter country code for this unit?
-[Unknown]: IN Is CN=Pankaj Kumar, OU=Dev, O=JournalDev, L=Bangalore, ST=Karnataka, C=IN correct? [no]: Yes Enter key password for <tomcat> (RETURN if same as keystore password): Re-enter new password: Pankaj:TEMP Pankaj$ ls mycertificate.cert
+[Unknown]: IN Is CN=Pankaj Kumar, OU=Dev, O=JournalDev, L=Bangalore, ST=Karnataka, C=IN correct? [no]: Yes Enter key password for <tomcat> (RETURN if same as keystore password): Re-enter new password: $ ls mycertificate.cert

 ~Tomcat_Installation/conf/server.xml file and uncomment following line:

 Copy<Connector port="8443" maxHttpHeaderSize="8192" maxThreads="150" minSpareThreads="25" maxSpareThreads="75" enableLookups="false" disableUploadTimeout="true" acceptCount="100" scheme="https" secure="true" keystoreFile="/Users/Pankaj/tomcat/conf/mycertificate.cert" clientAuth="false" sslProtocol="TLS" />

 Tomcat Redirect HTTP to HTTPS